 Making video calls in Voximplant is quite easy.
 To do that, you have to set everything up for a Voximplant scenario and an SDK client.
 Please note that prices for audio-only and video calls are different!
-In case you already have a scenario for audio calls and want to enable video sending, read this article How to upgrade a call.

 After that, the retrieved scheme should be passed to the Call.answer method to handle calls properly.

 Instead of easyProcess one can write the following:

 Initiate a video call from SDKs

 In order to make outbound calls from the SDK, establish a connection with Voximplant Cloud and authorize the user first.

 The first parameter is the Voximplant user to whom we make a call.
 Voximplant user must match the pattern we set when creating a rule in the Voximplant application.
 This is necessary for the correct call handling and scenario launching.

 To create a video call, you should enable sending and receiving video by setting the VideoFlags parameter.